datarocksAmy/Intent-based-Anomaly-Seeker/README.md

 ## Project Overview
 Find outlier/anomaly for multi-class intents using simple Doc2Vec.

+## Project Purpose
+This is intend for a code challenge.
+A better solution would be applying a NLU Engine with more correct tagged intend and entity. ( such as [Snips NLU](https://github.com/snipsco/snips-nlu) or [Rasa NLU](https://github.com/RasaHQ/rasa)) since it is more of a natural language understanding - e.g. chatbox, voiced-base conversation.
+That being said, there's definitely still a lot of space for improvement!

 ## Data Summary
 List of lists within a json file in the form of - `[ Query , Class ]`
 - Total Number of Classes : 150